ts-defold/create/README.md

 As an alternative, you may also supply a zip archive either from a local path or remote url to seed the project with.

 ## Dev Server
-Currently the dev server is a pretty wrapper around `tstl --watch`.
+👷 - The dev server will be a pretty wrapper around `tstl --watch`.
 It adds a dash more verbosity and colorful feedback on what files are being compiled.